 Ackermann’s Repository of Arts, December 1810.

-This is mourning dress honors the death of Princess Amelia, youngest child of King George III, who had died on November 2, 1810 at age 27.
-A note in the January 1811 issue of La Belle Assemblée states that official public mourning for Princess Amelia was to have lasted through January 11, but that “the Court has extended it to three weeks beyond that period, in complement to the deceased Queen of France” (Marie Joséphine of Savoy, wife of the exiled Louis XVIII, had died two weeks after Princess Amelia.)
+This mourning dress honors the death of Princess Amelia, youngest child of King George III, who had died on November 2, 1810 at age 27.
+A note in the January 1811 issue of La Belle Assemblée states that official public mourning for Princess Amelia was to have lasted through January 11, but that “the Court has extended it to three weeks beyond that period, in complement to the deceased Queen of France.”
+(Marie Joséphine of Savoy, wife of the exiled Louis XVIII, had died two weeks after Princess Amelia.)

 Although there are bits of white used here, this appears to be a full mourning costume.
 The description indicates how to change it to half-mourning by use of a grey or white under-dress.